 - the Victorian Department of Health (HealthSMART program), on the implementation of its integrated Patient and Client Management System, in conjunction with Lockstep Consulting, and

 - VicRoads, on the RandL project, which will provide a common application platform for registration and licensing processes in three agencies.
 RandL is a large-scale project with a scheduled completion date of late 2012.

 PIAs we have completed for the NSW Government include:

 - the Ministry for Health – on new models for data linkage for the Centre for Health Record Linkage

-- the Department of Education and Communities – on aspects of the design and implementation of a Business Intelligence system for the Centre for Education Statistics and Research
+- the Department of Education – on aspects of the design and implementation of a Business Intelligence system for the Centre for Education Statistics and Research

 - the Ministry for Police & Emergency Services – on a pilot program

 - the University of Technology, Sydney – on a datamart and business intelligence program, and